 Scalp exposure, sweat durable , 3 months #hairunit #manweave #johncottoncuts ✂️✂️ . . . . #haircuts #barber #barbershop #customhairunit #customhairunits #nycbarber #barber #celebritybarber #fade #hair #hairunit #barberlife #barbergang #beardgang #barbershopconnect #barber #barberworld #haircut #barberstylistlife #manweaveconnect @manweaveconnect #nybarber #nymanweave

-Whether you’re looking to reclaim your hair or you’re content with rocking a baldie with a sick hat collection, the beauty of it all is that you have options.
-The reasons to opt for a male unit can range from suffering from hair loss due to genetics or illness, to just trying something different.
+Whether you’re looking to reclaim your hair, or if you’re content with rocking a baldie with a sick hat collection, the beauty of it all is that you have options.
+The reasons to decide on a male unit can range from suffering from hair loss due to genetics or illness, to just trying something different.
 The choice is yours and you can feel confident that you’ll look convincingly natural.

 That leaves men like myself who are going to carry on the legacy and be like Mike and accept what is, and use what momma gave us with as much style and swagger as possible.
 Let’s all tip our hats to burgeoning careers in the male grooming industry and the lives they’re impacting.
 If man weaves aren’t for you, then rock your flyest fitted, fedora, or painter’s cap and don’t forget your sunscreen for your head while at the beach.
 There is enough shine for us all despite what’s on top of our heads and we now get to co-exist in a culture where that’s possible.